-When we are interested in learning about a new skill or a new concept, reading about it from the point of view of someone who has gone before us, can help us avoid the most common mistakes of newbies and amateurs.
+When we are interested in learning about a new skill or a new concept, reading about it beforehand, can help us avoid common mistakes.

-It gives us the opportunity to experience what they faced without having to go what they have gone through.
+It allows us to experience the problems other people have encountered without having to go to what they have gone through.

-Reading requires your undivided attention in order to fully grasp what a block of text is saying.
+Reading requires your undivided attention to fully grasp what a block of text is saying.

 It also improves your brain’s processing.

-The mind is a muscle that must be constantly used in order to maintain its strength.
+The mind is a muscle that must be constantly used to maintain its strength.

 Reading is the kind of exercise that not only helps us focus but improves our ability to remember things as well.

-You will encounter unfamiliar words every now and then if you are an avid reader.
+You will encounter unfamiliar words now and then if you are an avid reader.

 You will also be exposed to various ways of saying the same things.